Scicrop/pca_information_theory_tutorial/README.md

 # PCA + Information Theory for Business: A Practical Mini‑Tutorial
+This code/tutorial was first developed for the InfiniteStack of SciCrop and is now open-sourced as a SciCrop Academy initiative.

 **Goal.** Show how to use **Principal Component Analysis (PCA)** and **Information Theory** (Mutual Information and mRMR) to **reduce dimensionality** and **improve clarity** in predictive projects.
 The example predicts **life expectancy** from macro indicators (Gapminder).